ISS recommends vote for SoftBank's Sprint bid

-Proxy advisory firm Institutional Shareholder Services said that Sprint Nextel (S.N) shareholders should vote for SoftBank Corp's (9984.T) proposed $20.1 billion (£13.22 billion) purchase of the No. 3 U.S. mobile provider, potentially dealing a blow to a $25.5 billion rival bid from Dish Network (DISH.O).
+June 1 Proxy advisory firm Institutional Shareholder Services said that Sprint Nextel shareholders should vote for SoftBank Corp's proposed $20.1 billion purchase of the No. 3 U.S. mobile provider, potentially dealing a blow to a $25.5 billion rival bid from Dish Network.

 In its May 31 analysis, ISS said it had not yet developed a view, from a valuation perspective, on whether the offer from Dish is superior to the SoftBank deal for Sprint shareholders, given the preliminary nature of the Dish offer, and because Dish has not yet made its offer directly through a tender.